ReactBlr/animated-examples/README.md

 ### Animated Methods - Part 3

-In this example, I animate the size of a circle over a period of time.
+In this example, I show how to create a spinning animation using interpolations.
-Using Animated.Stagger, Animated.Loop along with Animated.Parallel.
-This shows how you can make these work together to a little more complex animations.